How to Apply

 General and developmental responsibilities

-- Lead in developing and designing methods, procedures, and specifications for collecting, organizing, classifying and reporting on paradata and survey data.
+- Consult with key stakeholders and lead in developing and designing methods for collecting, organizing, and reporting on survey and process data.

 - Train and supervise new staff and review their work.